oladimeji-ajeniya/expatswap-beckend/README.md

 _Note: never add the .env file to git or any other version control system.
 It's meant to be a local file with custom configurations relative to the machine where the app runs_

-## Quick start

-Inside the project root directory open a shell and run:
-- `docker-compose up -d` to start the PostgreSQL container
-- `npm run build` to build the typescript source files
-- `npm run migrate` to run all the pending migrations
-- `npm run seed` to seed the database with test data
-- `npm run dev` to start the project in development (watch) mode

 ## npm run ...

 This template provides a set of useful scripts that can be called using the `npm run <script>` syntax.